shubhamvinayak/CSS-Helper/CSS-Basics.md

 static default for every single page element.
 The only reason you would ever set an element to position: static is to forcefully-remove some positioning that got applied to an element outside of your control.

-sticky - Sticky positioning is a hybrid of relative and fixed positioning.
-The element is treated as relative positioned until it crosses a specified threshold, at which point it is treated as fixed positioned.
+<p>sticky - Sticky positioning is a hybrid of relative and fixed positioning.
+The element is treated as relative positioned until it crosses a specified threshold, at which point it is treated as fixed positioned.</p>

 ![image](https://user-images.githubusercontent.com/45894327/121157241-0110d880-c867-11eb-99cc-21d0aeb1c2f9.png)
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 ### block, inline and inline-block element
 a) Block Elements
 The block elements always start on a new line.
 They will also take space of an entire row or width.
-List of block elements are <p>, <h1>, <div>, <header>.
+List of block elements are `<p>, <h1>, <div>, <header>`.

 Example:
 ```html